About item groups [AX 2012]

 Set up a posting profile for a group of items that require a posting setup other than the standard posting profile that is set up for items in the Posting form.

 Transactions for items that use the standard posting profile are posted to inventory issue and receipt accounts that are set up in the Posting form.
-(Click Inventory and warehouse management > Setup > Posting > Posting.
+(Click Inventory management > Setup > Posting > Posting.
 On the Inventory tab, click Issue and Receipt to set up the accounts.)

 We recommend that you consider the structure of item groups carefully before you complete the setup of item groups, and before you select the item groups for product definitions.
 An item group that is associated with a product definition cannot be deleted.
 For more information about product definitions, see Key tasks: Define products.